-- Candidiasis (thrush) is a common yeast infection, treated with anti-fungal drugs.
+- Candidiasis (thrush) is a common yeast infection that can affect the genitals and the mouth, which is treated with anti-fungal drugs.

 - Mild candidiasis in the mouth is relatively common in people with HIV.

-- Good oral hygiene can reduce the risk of oral thrush.
+- HIV treatment and good oral hygiene reduce the risk of oral candidiasis.

 Candida are a group of common fungi that live on the skin and in the mouth.
 They are normally controlled by the immune system.
 However, if your immune system is weakened, Candida can grow on mucous membranes (the linings of body passages) or elsewhere in your body, causing symptoms known as candidiasis, candida or thrush.

 Vaginal candidiasis can cause a discharge that can either be thick and yellowy-white, or clear and watery.
+Usually the discharge does not smell.
 It may sting when you urinate (pee).

-- irritation, burning, itching, redness or red patches under the foreskin or on the tip of your penis
+- irritation, burning, itching under the foreskin or on the tip of your penis.

 - a white, curd-like discharge under the foreskin.
 You may also notice an unpleasant smell.

-It is easy for a doctor or nurse to diagnose candidiasis in the mouth or oesophagus by looking at the affected areas.
-Doctors may take a tissue sample or swab to test for the fungus when other parts of the body are affected.
-They may also do blood tests to look for other conditions associated with candidiasis, if necessary.
+It is easy for a doctor or nurse to diagnose genital or oral candidiasis by looking at the affected areas.
+They may take a swab to test for the fungus.

-Some women find that using an ordinary moisturiser on the affected area helps relieve symptoms.
-Some people try bathing the genital area with diluted tea tree oil gel or live plain yoghurt to help relieve the symptoms of vaginal thrush.
-There is not much evidence that tea-tree oil helps and it can dry out the area, causing more irritation.
-Neither is there clear evidence that eating ‘probiotic’ foods, such as certain yoghurts, helps treat or prevent thrush, so it is not recommended.
+Some people try bathing the genital area with diluted tea tree oil gel or live plain yoghurt to help relieve the symptoms of vulvovaginal candidiasis.
+There is little evidence that tea-tree oil helps and it can dry out the area, causing more irritation.
+There is no evidence to support dietary changes to reduce symptoms.